 Today, with expertise in multiple desalination methods, Pure Water Group can design and supply systems that are optimized according to the characteristics of the source water and the product water quality required.
-The preferred technologies are Reverse Osmosis (RO) or Electrodialysis Reversal (EDR).
+The preferred technologie is Electrodialysis Reversal (EDR).

-By far the most common method of the two is RO.
-However, if the brackish water is in the 2,000 to 15,000 ppm range of total dissolved solids (TDS), the latest EDR technology could offer a viable alternative to RO and potentially be a better solution.
+The most common method of desalination is RO.
+However, if the brackish water is in the 2,000 to 15,000 ppm range of total dissolved solids (TDS), the latest EDR technology could offer a viable alternative to RO and potentially be a more economical solution.

-In the RO desalination process, the brackish feed is pressurized, at 250 to 400 psi, to induce water to pass through a water-permeable membrane.
+In the RO desalination process, the brackish feed is pressurized, at 250 to 400 psi (17,2 – 27,6 bar), to induce water to pass through a water-permeable membrane.
 Dissolved salts are therefore concentrated on the pressurized side of the membrane and a proportion of the brine concentrate is discharged from the RO vessel.
 This maintains the osmotic pressure and prevents the RO pressure having to be increased as the concentration builds.
 The permeate (RO product stream) flows from the RO vessel and may undergo post-treatment, particularly if it is required for potable water use.

 The main stages of a reverse osmosis system consists are (1) pretreatment, (2) pressurization, (3) membrane separation, and (4) post-treatment stabilization:

 Pretreatment: The brackish feed water is pretreated to prevent fouling of the RO membranes by filtering suspended solids.
-The pH may be adjusted and adding a chemical softener added.
+The pH may be adjusted and adding a antiscalant added.

 Pressurization: Electric pumps create the pressure needed to process the pretreated water effectively, according to the salinity of the feed water.